neruthes/atlpgen/protocol/ATLP-1.0.md

 ## Introduction

 Autonomous Timeline Protocol (ATLP) is a suite of metadata for RSS.
-ATLP defines extension features that composite a set of plain RSS feeds into a SNS-like timeline, enabling optional interaction features across instances.
+ATLP defines features that compose a set of plain RSS feeds into a SNS-like timeline, enabling optional interaction features across sites.

 ATLP prioritizes static publishing like traditional RSS;
-dynamic features such as inbox are optional.
+dynamic features such as inbox are optional for site implementations.

+The core idea of ATLP is behavior directives.
+A behavior directive is a hint for how an action should be done.
+For example, a client app may want to fetch the latest post of a particular user (identified by a handle).
+It will, like handling multi-stage software building, follow a chain of directives to obtain site layout, then user profile page URL for humans, then user profile data URL for machines, then main feed RSS URL for machines, then post item permalink for humans, then post item object URL for machines.